nQuery512/metaplex-goodpick/CLI.md

 you'll need to change the following commands.

 ### File Preparation
+/!\ **Warning**: At the moment (13/09/21), there is no way to upload other files than .png and .json for source files, if this isnt correctly patched soon, we will deploy our own patch.

-In this assets directory, you should put all the files (JSON and IMG, )
+In this assets directory, you should put all the files (JSON and IMG)
 ### Start upload
 First, let's upload our files, be carefull, this is the part that cost you money, The program do a SOL swap to AR which is the currency of the Arweave blockchain to be able to upload your files to the Arweave FS